opensearch-project/documentation-website/_api-reference/document-apis/bulk-streaming.md

 `require_alias` | Boolean | Set to `true` to require that all actions target an index alias rather than an index.
 Default is `false`.
 `routing` | String | Routes the request to the specified shard.
 `timeout` | Time | How long to wait for the request to return.
 Default is `1m`.
 `type` | String | (Deprecated) The default document type for documents that don't specify a type.
 Default is `_doc`.
-We highly recommend ignoring this parameter and using a type of `_doc` for all indexes.
+We highly recommend ignoring this parameter and using the `_doc` type for all indexes.
 `wait_for_active_shards` | String | Specifies the number of active shards that must be available before OpenSearch processes the bulk request.
 Default is `1` (only the primary shard).
 Set to `all` or a positive integer.
 Values greater than 1 require replicas.
 For example, if you specify a value of 3, the index must have 2 replicas distributed across 2 additional nodes in order for the request to succeed.
 `batch_interval` | Time | Specifies for how long bulk operations should be accumulated into a batch before sending the batch to data nodes.
 `batch_size` | Time | Specifies how many bulk operations should be accumulated into a batch before sending the batch to data nodes.
 Default is `1`.